dotnet/arcade/Documentation/CorePackages/AsyncPublishing.md

 - Isolated blob feeds (eventually Azure DevOps feeds + additional artifact storage) for per-build storage

 The final workflow is as follows:
-1. Each leg of a build that wants to publish outputs uses the arcade publishing package to push outputs.
+1. Each leg of a build that wants to publish outputs uses the Arcade publishing package to push outputs.
 These outputs are sent to an intermediate, isolated and private storage feed (see below for options).
 As outputs are pushed, the package records metadata about each item in a manifest which is also pushed for later use.
 The manifest identifies any such information that may be needed to perform subsequent release activities.
 This manifest should look much like it does today, with some tweaks:
     - **Include** - Which bits 'ship' vs. those which are just inter-repo transport.
     - **Include** - Categories/generalized names for output locations to be interpreted by the release pipelines.
 Examples:
         - 'SDK blob storage'